Don Schwall: Personal life

 After leaving baseball, Schwall pursued a career as an investment banker.
-A friend of Bob Prince, after Prince's death Schwall managed Prince's charitable endeavors for several years.
+A friend of Bob Prince, Schwall managed Prince's charitable endeavors in the years after his death.
 Schwall continued to pursue his college education after becoming a professional baseball player, but never received his degree.
 In early 2018, he contacted the University of Oklahoma and was informed that he had completed his graduation requirements in 1961.
 He attended the school's May 2018 graduation ceremonies and received his diploma.